 - CDOT management stated that the Department did not have enough inspectors to perform all of the inspections mandated by MCC § 10-20-155.
-During the audit, CDOT employed 25 inspectors who were responsible for inspecting over 60,000 public way openings annually, in addition to other job duties related to the public way. - CDOT relied on paper, rather than electronic, inspection and citation forms.
-This required inspectors to spend at least 6 hours per week, or 15% of their work time, processing paperwork in the office rather than conducting inspections in the field, at an estimated annual cost of \$490,105. - CDOT focused almost exclusively on responding to complaints received through the City's 311 system.
+During the audit, CDOT employed 25 inspectors who were responsible for inspecting over 60,000 public way openings annually, in addition to other job duties related to the public way.. - CDOT relied on paper, rather than electronic, inspection and citation forms.
+This required inspectors to spend at least 6 hours per week, or 15% of their work time, processing paperwork in the office rather than conducting inspections in the field, at an estimated annual cost of \$490,105.

+• CDOT focused almost exclusively on responding to complaints received through the City's 311 system.
 It did not develop strategies to ensure that all projects, not just those receiving 311 complaints, had a chance of being inspected.

 Improper restorations create surface hazards and lead to accelerated street degradation.
 Given the low inspection rate, permittees have little incentive to assume the expense of properly restoring street cuts.
-By relying on 311 complaints, CDOT effectively exempts from inspection restorations with flaws that are not perceptible to the untrained eye.
-Furthermore, the current system may give rise to inequitable enforcement by favoring those parts of the city where . residents demonstrate a greater propensity to file complaints.
+By relying on 311 complaints, CDOT effectivelyv exempts from inspection restorations with flaws that are not perceptible to the untrained eye.
+Furthermore, the current system may give rise to inequitable enforcement by favoring those parts of the city where residents demonstrate a greater propensity to file complaints.

-&lt;sup>21 CDOT estimated that it inspects approximately five percent of the projects for which it issues permits.
-OIG attempted to validate this figure using data from CDOT's Hansen 8 permits database.
-As of July 18, 2017, CDOT had recorded inspections in Hansen 8 for 4.4%, or 2,915, of the 66,889 public way opening projects for which permits had been issued between March 2, 2016 and March 2, 2017.
-This total figure included 23,626 permits issued to City departments, of which 919 (3.9%) had associated inspection records.
+$\sim$ CDOT estimated that it inspects approximately five percent ol" the projects tor which it issues permits.
+OIG attempted to validate this figure using data from CDO T's Hansen S permits database.
+As of July 18, 2017, CDOT had recorded inspections in Hansen 8 for 4.4%, or 2,915, of the 66.889 public way opening projects for which permits had been issued between March 2, 2016 and March 2, 2017.
+This total figure included 23.626 permits issued to City departments, of which 919 (3.9%) had associated inspection records.
 CDOT stated that departmental projects are supervised by City engineering personnel, who monitor the projects for compliance with City standards.
-The remaining 43,263 permits were issued to non-City projects present a higher risk of failure to comply with City standards.
+The remaining 43,263 permits were issued to non-City applicants, including private entities, of which 1,996 (4.6%) had associated inspection records.
+CDOT stated that non-City projects present a higher risk of failure to comply with City standards.

-&lt;sup>22 OIG estimated this cost by calculating 15% of the 25 inspectors' annual compensation comprising salary and fringe benefits.
+" OIG estimated this cost by calculating 15% of the 25 inspectors' annual compensation comprising salary and frinuc benefits.

-OIG File #16-0444 CDOT Management of Construction in the Public Way Audit
+OIG File ill6-0444 CDOT Management of Construction in the Public Way Audit